c0achmcguirk/ember-cli-cookie/README.md

 > Wrap $.cookie in Ember goodness

+## How does this differ from the original?

+I forked from [achambers/ember-cli-cookie](https://github.com/achambers/ember-cli-cookie) to do one thing: remove the `postInstall` step from the package.json.
+This was causing my `npm install` step to exit with code 0 on our build server.

 ## Motivation

 To try and remove external dependencies from my [Ember CLI][1] apps with a Promise aware object wrapper.